aflin/rampart_docs/source/rampart-redis.rst

 ------------------

-The following commands have been tested and return values formatted appropriately for the given command (number in parantheses is the format of the :ref:`return value <rampart-redis:Return Values from Supported Commands>`):
+The following commands have been tested and return values formatted appropriately for the given command (number in parentheses is the format of the :ref:`return value <rampart-redis:Return Values from Supported Commands>`):

     ``bitcount``\ →(1), ``bitfield``\ →(2), ``bitop``\ →(1), ``bitpos``\ →(1),